Modelling aspects of consciousness: a topological perspective: Introduction

-Here, we consider an approach to consciousness that deals with both problems, namely Attention Schema Theory (AST), pioneered by Michael Graziano and colleagues \cite{gra, gra2, gra3, web}.
+Here, we consider an approach to consciousness that deals with both problems, namely Attention Schema Theory (AST), pioneered by Michael Graziano and colleagues \citep{gra, gra2, gra3, web}.
 AST builds on approaches such as GWT to describe how attention arises within a brain by well-studied processes in which the focus of attention (which can be on external stimuli or internally on memories or thoughts) is governed by a competitive process of excitation, reinforcement and inhibition.
-AST further suggests that conscious awareness requires an additional aspect -- an internal concept of the self, and a internal cognitive model of how attention works (the `Attention Schema') -- the latter having evolved by natural selection in higher animals, because of the selective advantage of the brain controlling its own attention processes, as well as providing a way for an individual to model the minds of other individuals in social settings \cite{gra}.
+AST further suggests that conscious awareness requires an additional aspect -- an internal concept of the self, and an internal cognitive model of how attention works (the `Attention Schema') -- the latter having evolved by natural selection in higher animals, because of the selective advantage of the brain controlling its own attention processes, as well as providing a way for an individual to model the minds of other individuals in social settings \citep{gra}.

-According to AST, a central reason why the `hard' problem of consciousness appears hard is simply because the attention schema is highly incomplete (it is a grossly oversimplified internal model that does not include all the neural details of how attention actually arises), thereby leading the mind to conclude that it has awareness without providing knowledge of how this occurs.
+According to AST, a central reason why the `hard' problem of consciousness appears hard is simply because the attention schema is highly incomplete, because it is a grossly oversimplified internal model that does not include all the neural details of how attention actually arises (greater completeness and additional neural detail in an attention schema would reduce computational efficiency, and so be unlikely to evolve).
+This incompleteness leads individuals to conclude they have a mysterious essence inside of them, consciousness, instead of the physically real process of attention that they actually have.

 Thus, AST provides a specific structural process for consciousness to arise and for a mind to know that it is conscious, yet without having the ability to completely understand why.
-It suggests that current machines are unlikely to be conscious but could be designed to be so (though it is not enough to simply increase computational power).
+AST also suggests that current machines are unlikely to be conscious but could be designed to be so (though it is not enough to simply increase computational power).
 For further details, the reader is referred to \cite{gra, gra2, gra3, web}.